beyond-all-reason/data-processing/README.md

 At the moment the only functionality is a public dump of the past matches data combining information from teiserver and replays databases.

+## Access dumps

+Automatically generated documentation about accessing dumps generates from this repository is available at https://beyond-all-reason.github.io/data-processing/.

 ## Development

 This project is using [dbt](https://docs.getdbt.com/docs/introduction) for